Sales Compensation Software Benchmark | Compare 15+ sales compensation platforms (features, pricing, fit by company size...)

 In a P4P system, the process begins with setting clear performance goals at the start of a performance period.
 These goals can be individual, team-based, or tied to broader company objectives.
 For instance, a sales team might have a collective quarterly revenue target, while individual account executives have their own quotas.
 The key is that these targets are specific, measurable, and clearly communicated.

-Once goals are established, employee performance is tracked through ongoing reviews and data-driven metrics relevant to their role.
-Employees who meet or exceed these targets then earn additional compensation.
+Once goals are established, employee performance is tracked through ongoing performance evaluations and data-driven measures relevant to their role.
+Employees who meet or exceed these targets then earn performance related pay.
 This can take the form of bonuses, commissions, or other incentives.
 For this system to succeed, performance targets must align with both the employees' capabilities and the company's strategic goals.
 Fairness is paramount; the rewards must genuinely reflect the contributions made.

 Types of Pay for Performance Models